borisbordeaux/ARSudokuSolver/README.md

 ## Neural Network

 About the neural network, I am still working on it.
 I have some problems when filming a screen because of the Moiré pattern that appears on the picture.
-During the threshold operation, it makes appear a lot of noise hence it is difficult to the AI to find the right number in the cell.
+During the threshold operation, it makes appear a lot of noise hence it is difficult for the AI to find the right number in the cell.
 The following pictures show some cells obtained after threshold when there is Moiré noise :
 <img src="./pictures/1_noisy.jpg" alt="Little square" width="80px">
 <img src="./pictures/2_noisy.jpg" alt="Little square" width="80px">
 <img src="./pictures/3_noisy.jpg" alt="Little square" width="80px">